melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 > // ...etc
 > ```

-These objects perform a variable amount of functions; a tree might have a vast amount of functions including a *grow* function that adds to it's size and age.
+These objects perform a variable amount of functions; a tree might have a vast amount of functions, including a *grow* function that adds to it's height and age.

-Functions relating to changing specific objects of classes are called **methods** and include the *helper*-methods that aren't defined *inside* the class itself but still help other parts of the program to somehow interact with it.
+Functions relating to changing the data of classes are called **methods**.

+These include *helper*-methods that aren't defined *inside* the class itself but still help other parts of the program to interact with it.

 > ```js
 > class tree {